 Ulidia Integrated College operates a healthy eating policy.
 This means that there will always be a healthy choice available to your child.
-Fresh sandwiches, hoagies and salads can be ordered every day at breaktime, for lunch.
 Our canteen offers a wide and varied range and the staff will encourage healthy choices.

 BREAKFAST

 Ulidia Integrated College currently offers a free breakfast to pupils.
 This consists of tea or orange juice and toast.
 If a pupil wants any other items, then he/she will have to purchase these.